Philippus/elastic4s/README.md

 ### Using different clients

-It is possible to use Akka HTTP in place of the Java client in order to connect to a cluster:
+It is possible to use [alternative clients](https://search.maven.org/search?q=g:com.sksamuel.elastic4s%20elastic4s-client) in order to connect to a cluster, such as Akka HTTP:

 Add the following to your `built.sbt`, replace `x.x.x` with your version of ElasticSearch: